tlaplus-community/tlauc/README.md

 This crate contains both a library and its command line wrapper.

-To get the command line tool; either download it directly from [a release](https://github.com/tlaplus-community/tlauc/releases/latest) or install it with `cargo`:
+To get the command line tool, either download it directly from [a release](https://github.com/tlaplus-community/tlauc/releases/latest) or install it with `cargo`:
 1. Install rust: https://www.rust-lang.org/tools/install
 1. Run `cargo install tlauc`
 1. Ensure the [cargo installation directory](https://doc.rust-lang.org/cargo/commands/cargo-install.html#description) is on your path